abcgz133/ChiSquare_Binning/README.md

 ![avatar](./graphics/ChiMerge_Methodology.png)
 # Section 1 Preface
-This model predicts the default probability of the credit card applicant samples by using Chi-Square Binning with Logistic Regression Algorithm.
+This model predicts the delinquency probability of the credit card applicant samples by using Chi-Square Binning with Logistic Regression Algorithm.
 Furthermore the system then scores the applicant samples bases on their probability.

 ## 1.1 Data